qqttss/Feed-Reader-Testing/README.md

 # Project 6 -- Feed Reader Testing

-This project is hosted at: http://qqttss.github.io/Feed-Reader-Testing/

 In this project, a web-based application that reads RSS feeds is given.
-A number of tests are written against the application using Jasmine.
+A number of tests were written against the application using Jasmine.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

+This project is hosted at: http://qqttss.github.io/Feed-Reader-Testing/

-How will I complete this project?
+How to complete this project?

 1. Write a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.